wp-plugins/editorial-calendar/readme.txt

 == Frequently Asked Questions ==

+= Can I see a demo of the calendar? =

+Check out our demo installation at <a href="http://www.zackgrossbart.com/extras/sandbox/wp-admin/">http://www.zackgrossbart.com/extras/sandbox/wp-admin</a>.

 = Can I use the editorial calendar with pages? =

 Right now the calendar only supports posts.
 We are considering adding support for pages.
 If you would like to see support for pages let us know.